kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 for which there exists a `j` such that `R(t) <= F(i,j)` and `t_arrive(i,j) <= t`.

+Dealing with R values rather than time directly is helpful because the R values of a packet's virtual start and finish do not change even though a given queue's rate of virtual transmission (`mu_single / NAQ(t)`) changes over time.

+Because of the dilution by `NAQ(t)`, no packet ever makes faster progress in the virtual world than in the real world.
+Thus:
+- every packet that has completed (been fully sent) in the virtual world has also completed in the real world, and
+- every packet that has not yet completed in the real world has also not yet completed in the virtual world.

+However, it is important to remember that a packet may remain active in the virtual world, thus diluting the virtual transmission rate from other queues, after it completes in the real world.
+Note also that a queue can run out of work in the virtual world at a moment when no packet arrives, starts, or completes in the real world.

-When it is time to start transmitting the next packet in the real world, we pick the unsent packet with the smallest `F` value.
+When it is time to start transmitting the next packet in the real world, we pick --- from the packets not yet sent in the real world --- one with the smallest `F` value.
 If there is a tie then we pick the one whose queue follows most closely in round-robin order the queue last picked from.

-It is not necessary to explicitly represent the S and F values for every unsent packet in the virtual world.
-It suffices to track R(t) and, for each queue, the contents of that queue and the S of the queue's oldest unsent packet.
+It is not necessary to explicitly represent the S and F values for every packet not yet completed in the virtual world.
+It suffices to track R(t) and, for each queue: (1) the packets of that queue that have not yet completed in the real world and the `S` of the oldest one of those, if there are any, otherwise (2) the `F` of the packet last completed in the real world.
 This is enough to make the cost of reacting to a packet arrival or completion O(1) with the exception of finding the next packet to send.
-That costs O(num queues) in a straightforward implementation and O(log(num queues) + (num ties)) if the queues are kept in a data structure sorted by the F value of the queue's oldest packet that has not started transmission.
+That costs O(num queues) in a straightforward implementation and O(log(num queues) + (num ties)) if the non-empty queues are kept in two data structures (one for the queues non-empty in the real world, one for the queues non-empty in the virtual world) sorted by the relevant `F` value.

-##### Re-casting the original story
+#### Re-casting the original story

 The original fair queuing technique can be understood in the following way, which corresponds more directly to max-min fairness.
 We have a